Note that the rolls do not rise a second time once shaped.

 4 Knead the dough: Turn the dough out onto a floured counter and knead for a few minutes until the dough is smooth, adding more flour as needed if the dough is very sticky.

 5 Let the dough rise: Clean and dry the bowl, then grease lightly with a little vegetable oil.
 Set the dough in the bowl and turn it all around so it is oiled all over.

-Cover with a clean, damp kitchen towel and set in a warm place to rise for 1 hour, or until it is puffy (it doesn’t need to double in bulk).
+Cover with a clean, damp kitchen towel or plastic wrap, and set in a warm place to rise for 1 hour, or until it is puffy (it doesn’t need to double in bulk).

 6 Preheat the oven to 425°F. Line 2 baking sheets with parchment paper.